 Labour Review and the Socialist Labour League

 Healy’s initial response to the ULR was friendly, and he sought a dialogue with them and other New Left groups.
 The ULR’s hostility to Trotskyism soon became apparent.
-Samuel said “There has been a incredible mushrooming of inner-party groups.
-On the ultra-Left—the dissidence of Dissent—a dozen ‘vanguard’ parties, and as many tendencies and groups, compete for the honor of leading a non-existent revolutionary working class”. [iv]
+Samuel said “There has been an incredible mushrooming of inner-party groups.
+On the ultra-Left—the dissidence of Dissent—a dozen ‘vanguard’ parties, and as many tendencies and groups, compete for the honour of leading a non-existent revolutionary working class”.

 History from Below

 An interesting topic for a PhD dissertation would be how much of Samuels academic writing or to be more precise his philosophy of history was influenced by his philosophy of politics.
 It is beyond dispute that his academic work can only be rightly seen as part of a broader anti-communist response.

 In his essay Class and Classlessness, Samuel attacks Hall over his belief that class that society was becoming a thing of the past.
 Hall believed that class was something only the Trotskyists talked about.
 However, Samuels understanding of class was not from the standpoint of an orthodox Marxist.
 He never saw the working class as a revolutionary class even in his days of the CP.

 He did not deny that the Working class did have a radical history, though.
 But this view history was shaped by the politics of the Communist Party.
 They were radical in a historical sense hence his interest in the “people’s history” genre but not to the extent they could overthrow capitalism.

 The historical genre of “People’s History” was very much a product of the Communist Party.
 The first example of this type of history within Britain was A.L.
 Morton’s People’s History of England.
 According to Morton the rebels, revolutionaries and modern leaders he wrote about were representatives of a national revolutionary tradition.